 - feel unwell, have any of the three identified COVID-19 symptoms (a new continuous cough, a high temperature or loss of taste and/or smell) or they have tested positive to COVID-19 in the past 14 days

 - live in a household with someone who has symptoms of COVID-19 or has tested positive to COVID-19 in the past 14 days.

 Frequently Asked Questions that you may have.

 Each school has worked carefully with a Health & Safety Team to decide how they can open safely.
 This includes new rules for the building, new practices for staying clean and physical social distancing rules.
-There will be less tables and chairs in classrooms and could be tape on the floors or signs to help with social distancing.

 Will the school be cleaned regularly?